hostinger/builder-interview-challenge/redirects/README.md

 ## Requirements

 - Use Javascript or Typescript to generate the redirect paths.
 Write the output to .json file indented with 2 spaces.
+- Documenting your thoughts/solutions/considerations in `README.md` and code comments is highly encouraged.
 - (Optional) Write tests for your function(s).